Clinical Evidence

 Published evidence for immersive cognitive stroke rehabilitation.

-The published VIRTUE clinical trial reported improved MoCA scores in patients receiving immersive VR cognitive rehabilitation, a reduced length of stay compared with sham VR, and no serious adverse events.
+The published VIRTUE clinical trial reported MoCA improvements in patients receiving immersive VR cognitive rehabilitation, a length-of-stay difference compared with sham VR, and no serious adverse events.

 0Serious adverse events reported